vcokltfre/tutorial-old/content/tutorial/13-permissions.md

 ---

-Now that we're done with permissions decorators you're ready to move onto the next part of the tutorial: Converters!
+Now that we're done with permissions decorators you're ready to move on to the next part of the tutorial: Converters!

 {{< button "/tutorial/14-converters" "Next: Converters" >}}